 - 3) If the behavior persists, an additional written warning should be administered.
-Some type of sanction may be utilized, including a temporary reduction of hours or change of job duty. - 4) Continued failure to correct problem behavior at this point may result in termination.
+Some type of sanction may be utilized, including a reduction of hours or change of job duty. - 4) Continued failure to correct problem behavior at this point may result in separation from appointment.